-Misuse or abuse of KADIAN by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of the opioid and pose a significant risk that could result in overdose and death [see OVERDOSAGE].
+Abuse or misuse of KADIAN by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of morphine and can result in overdose and death [see OVERDOSAGE].

 Life Threatening Respiratory Depression

-Accidental consumption of KADIAN, especially in children, can result in respiratory depression and death due to an overdose of morphine.
+Accidental ingestion of even one dose of KADIAN, especially by children, can result in respiratory depression and death due to an overdose of morphine.

-Respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients as they may have altered pharmacokinetics due to poor fat stores, muscle wasting, or altered clearance compared to younger, healthier patients.
-Therefore, monitor such patients closely, particularly when initiating and titrating KADIAN and when KADIAN is given concomitantly with other drugs that depress respiration [see Life Threatening Respiratory Depression].
+Life-threatening respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients as they may have altered pharmacokinetics or altered clearance compared to younger, healthier patients.
+Monitor such patients closely, particularly when initiating and titrating KADIAN and when KADIAN is given concomitantly with other drugs that depress respiration [see Life Threatening Respiratory Depression].

 Monitor patients with significant chronic obstructive pulmonary disease or cor pulmonale, and patients having a substantially decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression for respiratory depression, particularly when initiating therapy and titrating with KADIAN, as in these patients, even usual therapeutic doses of KADIAN may decrease respiratory drive to the point of apnea [see Life Threatening Respiratory Depression].
 Consider the use of alternative non-opioid analgesics in these patients if possible.

 KADIAN may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
 There is an increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g. phenothiazines or general anesthetics) [see DRUG INTERACTIONS].
 Monitor these patients for signs of hypotension after initiating or titrating the dose of KADIAN.
 In patients with circulatory shock, KADIAN may cause vasodilation that can further reduce cardiac output and blood pressure.
 Avoid the use of KADIAN in patients with circulatory shock.